QQuick/Cantino/readme.rst

 **Many C++ courses are about writing GUI-oriented software, meant to be run on a PC.
 This one's about writing fast, flexible Arduino applications with a tiny memory footprint.**

+Cantino comes with a microscopic library that takes some of the ideosyncrasies out of Arduino programming.

 Enjoy!

 Jacques de Hooge